SmKou/super-galactic-age-calculator/README.md

 index.html
 - Line 6 title in head

 Change this readme to reflect your project's purpose and setup.
 Also, do not forget to change the copyright.
-It's best to produce a license when creating the repo, hence the initial pull.

-### **Change imports, exports and component files and tests**

-Component.js is just a sample.
-Rename it and use it to contain just the logic of a single component.
-Components can be seen as handlers of an object, feature, or state.

-Component.test.js is just a sample with a single test and describe.
-Each component should have a corresponding test file with the same name, but with an extension of .test.js, and the test file should only test the functionality of its corresponding component.
-Make sure you're importing what is needed for it to run.

 ## **Rendering**